AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ![OCS](images/how-does-ocs-work/dataviews.jpg)

-The diagram above depicts multiple streams captured by a metadata rule and organized into a data view that a third-party data science application can consume:
+The diagram above depicts multiple streams organized into a data view that a third-party data science application can consume:
-1. Data streams from three wind turbines are captured by a metadata rule.
+1. Data streams from three wind turbines contain metadata assigned by a metadata rule.
-2. A user creates a data view in OCS based on the streams captured by the rule, selects specific data elements from the streams, and orders and indexes them as needed.
+2. A user creates a data view in OCS based on streams containing the specified metadata, selects specific data elements from the streams, and orders and indexes them as needed.
 3. Ordered and normalized data is then consumable by data science applications for in-depth analysis.

-  **Note: You can reference a metadata rule to create a data view.
-By doing so, the data view includes all the streams captured by the referenced metadata rule.
+  **Note: You can reference metadata defined in a metadata rule when creating a data view.
+This action will include all streams containing the specified metadata.

 Data views allow you to arrange data fields in a way that they can be consumed by a third-party data science application.